Skip to main content

 Farber will provide training to:

-This training will be provided within the first two weeks of when the individual commences performing duties for Farber, additional training will be provided within six (6) weeks of any revisions made to this policy and/or related procedures and practices.
+This training will be provided within the first two weeks of when an individual commences performing duties for Farber and additional training will be provided within six (6) weeks of any substantive revisions made to this policy and/or related procedures and practices.

 Such training will include the following: